logosteach/computer-science-1-pubfunnels/unit_001/README.md

 - understand the difference between the interactive shell and running saved scripts.
 - use basic arithmetic operators and see immediate results in the shell.
 - recognize and correct simple syntax errors in the interactive environment.
+- reflect on how the interactive nature of the Python IDLE shell (where we type commands and receive immediate feedback) reminds us that our relationship with God is not passive; rather, we are called to actively engage in worship, listen to the preaching of His Word, read Scripture for ourselves, pray with thanksgiving and supplication, and seek to share the gospel with others so that our lives increasingly reflect the obedience of Christ.

 ## Lesson 3 Objectives